JeepGuy/Python/README.md

-# TryPython
+# Python
-Repo for TryPython Course
+Repo for Python notes and the excersizes from the TryPython Course